iszczesniak/cpp/containers/index.md

 with the same value) when it's extracted and inserted; the ownership of the element changes from one container to the other passing through a node handle.

+Having a node handle, we can access the owned element with the `value` function, and move it (move its value) somewhere, e.g., to a different container of a different type.
+When the node handle is destroyed, it will destroy an element that was moved.

 An example: